My gritty short story Lucky Wishbone will

 Feb.
-2016--I couldn't be more thrilled with how Spillers--Phoenix's premier short fiction storytelling event I co-host with Robert Hoekman Jr--went off tonight.
+2016--I couldn't be more thrilled with how Spillers--Phoenix's premier short fiction storytelling event I co-host--went off tonight.
 The pre-event interest was such that the good folks at Crescent Ballroom put us into the big ballroom.
 The good folks of Phoenix packed the place to enjoy six local writers--Keith Rawson, Troy Farah, Ed Tankersley, Leah Newsom, David Nicol, and Patrick Michael Finn--read their best short fiction.
-Here's my take on what the night meant.
 Thanks to all involved!

 Jan.
 2016--I have some good publishing stuff coming up soon, like a humor piece on the comedy website Splitsider (I love that site), an article in UX Magazine (they're an industry name), and a short story in Rock Bottom Journal.
 That's three different styles for three different audiences all publishing within a few weeks of each other.
 I've got range, baby.